ShipraGupta16/web-scraping-challenge/README.md

 f) Printed the list in the notebook.

 g) Stored the scraped data in a file.
-Export the scraped data to a JSON file.
+Exported the scraped data to a mars_article.json file.

 ### 2: Scrape and Analyze Mars Weather Data